supremeimposter/My-Vault/Philosophy and General Thoughts/My thought process.md

 **May 26, 2025**

 Its really hard to stay in the present.
 I am either worrying about the future, calculating it, calculating the time or worry about the past mistakes, wrong routes, ifs and all.
 Staying in the present is very very important.

+**June 10, 2025**

+My learning methods and the sources are more privileged and sophisticated than Deepak Poonia's learning methods and sources itself.